-During the 2023 financial year, other mechanisms to reinforce the Bank's purpose and values included:
+During the 2024 financial year, other mechanisms to reinforce the Bank's purpose and values included:

-- developing the 2023 Organisational Culture Plan detailing priority initiatives to continue evolving our culture, underpinned by our values and purpose; - · embedding our purpose and values through regular targeted employee communications and experiences; - a continued focus on senior leader role-modelling and authentic communication to send consistent cultural cues through tone, language, symbols, expectations and behaviour; - design and delivery of a targeted senior-leader development program 'Leading Tomorrow' focused on embedding values aligned with our Leadership Principles; - a focus on unifying, empowering, developing and connecting leaders across the Bank through an ongoing series of quarterly and bi-applied leader forums: - providing broader context on the Bank's strategy, operations and external environment through a series of CEO and Executive Leader interviews and Q&A style sessions including CommBank Live and Net Promotor Score Team Talks available and cascaded to all employees; - performing a biennial deep-dive organisational culture assessment (including risk culture) to ensure continued alignment to the strategy and values and identification of opportunities for continued improvement; and - amplifying values stories and examples through employee recognition programs.
+- developing the 2024 Organisational Culture Plan detailing priority initiatives to continue evolving our culture, underpinned by our values and purpose; - · embedding our purpose and values through regular targeted employee communications and experiences; - a continued focus on senior leader role-modelling and authentic communication to send consistent cultural cues through tone, language, symbols, expectations and behaviour; - delivery of a targeted senior-leader development program 'Leading Tomorrow' and launch of a new leadership program 'Create Exceptional Teams' for all leaders across the organisation focused on embedding our values and Leadership Principles; - a focus on unifying, empowering, developing and connecting leaders across the Bank through an ongoing series of quarterly and bi-annual leader forums; - providing broader context on the Bank's strategy, operations and external environment through a series of CEO and Executive Leader interviews and Q&A style sessions including CommBank Live and Net Promoter Score Team Talks available and cascaded to all employees; - development of online learning modules embedded in new starter orientation to share our corporate memory, purpose and values alongside stories and lessons learned from our past to show we thrive as an organisation when we focus on customers; - quarterly surveys to help teams identify the values-aligned behaviours they are prioritising for development over the following 3 months; - performing a biennial deep-dive organisational culture assessment (including risk culture) to ensure continued alignment to the strategy and values and identification of opportunities for continued improvement; and - amplifying values stories and examples through employee recognition programs.
 This includes both our everyday Legends Program and quarterly and annual Excellence Awards.